Understanding Indigenous Matters

 The Province represents the interests of all Islanders, including those of the Mi’kmaq of PEI.
 The Province seeks to advance meaningful and lasting reconciliation while promoting the interests of all Islanders.

-What are the implications of a treaty for Indigenous Peoples?
+What are the implications of an Accord for Mi'kmaq of PEI?

-All citizens of a First Nation can vote on accepting a treaty.
+All citizens of a First Nation can vote on accepting an Accord.

-What are the implications of a treaty for Islanders?
+What are the implications of an Accord for Islanders?

-A treaty may provide greater certainty for all Islanders.
-Matters such as the Mi’kmaq of PEI’s asserted Aboriginal title and the exercise of Aboriginal and treaty rights, including fishing rights, can be addressed and formalized, reducing present uncertainty.
+An Accord may provide greater certainty for all Islanders.
+Matters such as the Mi'kmaq of PEI's asserted Aboriginal title and the exercise of asserted Aboriginal and treaty rights, including fishing rights, can be addressed and formalized, reducing present uncertainty.